Władysław Szpilman: Death and tributes

 Szpilman died of natural causes in Warsaw on 6 July 2000, aged 88.
+His death was not widely reported at the time.
 He is buried at Powązki Military Cemetery.
 On 25 September 2011, Polish Radio’s Studio 1 was renamed for Władysław Szpilman.
 On 4 December 2011, a commemorative plaque to Szpilman, engraved in Polish and English, was unveiled at 223 Niepodległości Avenue in Warsaw, in the presence of his wife Halina Szpilman and son Andrzej, and Wilm Hosenfeld's daughter Jorinde Krejci-Hosenfeld.
 The next day, on the exact centenary of Szpilman's birth, Polish President Bronisław Komorowski met Szpilman's widow and son, and Krejci-Hosenfeld.

 Uri Caine, an American classical and jazz pianist and composer, created his own interpretations of Szpilman’s works in a variety of genres.
 The CD of Caine's concert was released on 24 February 2014.